Bachelor of Arts in Criminal Justice

-Earn a Criminal Justice Degree That Fuels Social Good
+Earn an Online Criminal Justice Degree That Fuels Your Future

-Our online criminal justice program prepares you with the in-demand skills for employment and the communication skills to advance your career.
-You’ll learn to become an ethical and social justice-oriented leader who can:
+Our online bachelor’s in criminal justice program prepares you with the in-demand skills for employment and the communication skills to advance your career.
+Throughout the program, you’ll be able to apply your real-world experiences to classroom learning.
+You’ll learn to become an ethical leader who can:

 • Demonstrate comprehensive knowledge of the main elements of the criminal justice system